kayla-hale/Multiplex-Dynamics/README.txt

 % SOFTWARE.
 %
 % CITE THIS CODE AS FOLLOWS:
 % Hale, K.R.S.
 (2020).
-Pollinators in food webs: Mutualistic interactions
+Mutualistic interactions increase diversity,
-%   increase diversity, stability, and function in multiplex networks
+%   stability, and function in multiplex networks of pollinators in food webs

 %
 % Other Notes
 % Individual functions are quite thoroughly commented.
 The remainder of